 Team sharing and CVE mitigation collaboration tools

-Vulnerability management workspace and tools for you and your team members to comment, annotate, and collaborate on triage and mitigation of each vulnerability listed in your manifests.
+Vulnerability management workspace and tools for you and your team members to comment, annotate, and collaborate on triage and mitigation of each vulnerability listed in your SBOMs.

 Continuously track specific issues and CVE status changes

-Continuous tracking of vulnerabilities based on resolution status for your manifests.
+Continuous tracking of vulnerabilities based on resolution status for your SBOMs.

-Integration with Jira to further streamline vulnerability issue tracking and management
+Integration with Jira, Nucleus Security, and other tools to further streamline vulnerability issue tracking and management

-Ability to create/add an issue per CVE in a Vigiles report, with issues being tied to the manifest.
+Ability to create or add an issue per CVE in a Vigiles report, with issues being tied to the SBOM.
+For other tools, API Toolkit can be used for integration.

 Single Sign-On